 Following Mack’s murder, Ashley willingly gave her aunt custody of Paige.
 Ashley loved her daughter, but she also struggled from a debilitating addiction to methamphetamines.
 Ashley says she heard God calling, but kept putting Him on hold while she flirted with temptation.

-Angela’s life changed dramatically on March 11, 2005, when Brian Nichols forced his way into her apartment following his deadly rampage at Atlanta’s Fulton County Courthouse.
+Ashley’s life changed dramatically on March 11, 2005, when Brian Nichols forced his way into her apartment following his deadly rampage at Atlanta’s Fulton County Courthouse.
 After offering Nichols her remaining stash of methamphetamines, she brought out her copy of Rick Warren’s The Purpose Driven Life.
 During her seven hours as Nichols’ hostage, her life-story and Warren’s direction made Nichols consider how God could use him if he surrendered.
 He did so the following morning.

 Afterwards she wrote her best-selling book, Unlikely Angel—The Untold Story of Atlanta’s Hostage Hero, donating proceeds to a memorial fund honoring the victims of the Atlanta courthouse tragedy.
 She returned to the familiar embrace of her family and now lives with them and her daughter Paige.
 Ashley’s familiar face reaches seekers from all walks of life, and her authentic, quietly courageous testimony exemplifies a genuine, guiding faith.